Can Black Mold in Crawl Space Get Into The House?

 Additionally, mold can be transported via HVAC systems, spreading throughout your home.
 To combat this issue, it’s important to regularly inspect and maintain your crawl space, sealing any gaps and ensuring that your HVAC system is functioning properly.
 With diligence and preventative measures, you can keep crawl space mold at bay and maintain a healthy home environment.

-Final Thoughts About Crawl Space Mold
+Crawl Space Mold Key Points

 At Mastertech Environmental, we understand the severity of unchecked crawl space mold.
 This insidious problem can lead to both health and structural hazards.
 It’s critical to implement preventative measures to keep crawl space mold at bay and ensure it doesn’t permeate your home.